 The program is designed for self-motivated students who want to work with an active social movement while conducting original research for a senior, masters or doctoral thesis.
-Three program alternatives are available, depending on the student's Spanish level, experience with action research models, cross-cultural communication abilities and level of self-motivation.
+The ideal student is an advanced Spanish speaker, has experience doing qualitative, participatory research, has good cross-cultural communication abilities, and can adapt to new and challenging situations.

-The "Action Research Program with Mexican Social Movements" is accredited by the Universidad Autónoma Metropolitana (UAM), one of Mexico's most prestigious public universities located in Mexico City.
+The "Participatory Research Program with Mexican Social Movements" is accredited by the Universidad Autónoma Metropolitana (UAM), one of Mexico's most prestigious public universities located in Mexico City.
 The UAM accredits the program as a "Diplomado."
-Diplomados are special, self-contained educational programs designed and promoted by the UAM, and approved by the University Rector and Director of the Division of Social Sciences and Humanities.
+Diplomados are master's level, self-contained educational programs designed and promoted by the UAM, and approved by the University Rector and Director of the Division of Social Sciences and Humanities.

 The cost of the program is $9,000 for a Spring or Fall program of 15 weeks, and $4,800 for a Summer program of 8 weeks.
 The fees cover the following: